Guyra Snowfalls

 A severe cold front combined with a large upper level cold pool passed

-2.9C combined with strong westerly winds made it bitterly cold to be outside.
+strong westerly winds made it bitterly cold to be outside.
+However many snow

-However many snow sightseers travelled to the area to witness and play in the
+sightseers travelled to the area to witness and play in the snow.

 On the 13th further snow fell in the early hours and through the morning.
 Snow